P1sec/hermes-dec/README.md

-This is a work-in-progress decoder/disassembler/decompiler for the .HBC (Hermes JavaScript bytecode) files, the Hermes VM being a C++-written JavaScript virtual machine used in various React Native-based applications, processing JavaScript files serialized in a binary format.
+`hermes-dec` is a reverse-engineering tool which can be used for disassembling and decompiling React Native files compiled into the Hermes VM bytecode (HBC) format.

+For a wider presentation of its purpose, please see our [presentation blog post](https://labs.p1sec.com/?p=2070).

 ## Background